naymspace/backpex/guides/live_resource/user-preferences.md

 - **`:order`** — reads `resource:<Module>:order` at mount; uses it as the initial order when the URL has no `order_by` / `order_direction` params.
-  Writes every time the order changes.
+  Writes every time the user changes the order.
+A stored order takes precedence over `init_order` on later mounts, so nothing is written until the user actually picks one: passively viewing an index leaves the resource free to keep deciding its own default (see below).
 - **`:filters`** — reads `resource:<Module>:filters` at mount; uses it as the fallback filter set when the URL has no `filters` param.
 Writes every time filters change.